cmrfrd/Going-dutch-on-the-GPU/README.md

 ### 1. Install vagrant plugins.

-After checking you have a GPU(s) available, some `vagrant` plugins are needed so we can talk with `libvirt` and do some extra networking
+After checking you have GPU(s) available, some `vagrant` plugins will need to be installed to talk with `libvirt` and do some extra networking

 ``` shell
 $ ./bin/10_host_setup_vagrant.sh